csev/dj4e/assn/dj4e_install52.md

 The Django version should be at least 5.2.

-Note if you exit and re-start a new shell on PythonAnywhere - you need the following command to get back into your virtual environment in the new bash shell unless you enable it automatically as shown below.
+Note if you exit and re-start a new console on PythonAnywhere - you need the following command to get back into your virtual environment in the new console unless you enable it automatically as shown below.

     source ~/.ve52/bin/activate